$330 | 6 Weeks

 - Write a poem each week in response to assignments throughout the course.

-- Share our poetry with each other for feedback.
+- Share your poetry with each other for feedback.

 Week One—Establish a Writing Practice

-One of the best ways to produce new work is to commit to a regular practice.
-By joining our writing circle each week, you will strengthen your writing muscles, practice saying no to your internal editor, and form a community for encouragement, inspiration, and support.
+One of the best ways to produce new poetry is to commit to a regular writing practice.
+By joining our writing circle each week, you will strengthen your creative writing muscles, practice saying no to your internal editor, and form a digital writing community for encouragement, inspiration, and support.

 When you infuse your poetry with emotion, both you and your reader will feel it.
 However, as Steve Kowit (author of our optional textbook) says, “Feeling one’s feelings is not as easy as it sounds.”
 In the brave space of our writing circles, we will practice letting out our full range of emotions onto the page.
 Watch how this impacts your writing!